 Grand River Park and Ride was extended to serve Novi and additional stops in Farmington Hills.
 SMART also added two brand new bus routes in 2024.
 Route 492-Rochester was added in April 2024 and connects the Jason Hargrove Transit Center in Detroit to Oakland University via Rochester Hills and Rochester, two communities that did not previously have SMART service.
 Route 759-Highland Road was added in June 2024 and connects White Lake Township, which did not previously have SMART service, to Oakland University via Waterford Township and Pontiac.

-Figure 29.
-A map of expanded and added SMART transit routes, highlighted in pink.
+Figure 30.
+A map of SMART's current transit routes, with expanded and added services highlighted in pink.

 Image Credit: SMART